Content

 Table Photography

-In order for a photographer to really capture all the little details of your décor (as you have no doubt spent hours and days and months planning) they need to get into your venue when there aren’t any guests there.
-Once the guests have sat down it is really too late as they tend to mess things up and this can clutter the background.
+In order for a photographer to really capture all the little details of your décor (as you have no doubt spent hours and days and months planning) they need to get into your venue before the guests arrive.
+Once the guests have sat down it is really too late as they tend to move things around and clutter the background.

 In my experience the best time to photograph the tables is in between photographing the groomsmen and the bridal preparation.
 This means that you need to ensure that your florist, wedding planner, and venue are completely set up a good few hours before your actual wedding service.
 If this cannot be done ask the venue to at least have one table ready for the photographer.
-Alternatively you could photograph the details after the service.
+Alternatively the decor details could be photographed after the service.

 Bridal Photography

-Best advice I can give here is to ensure that you get ready in a light, big airy space, which isn’t full of clutter and mess.
+The best advice I can give here is to ensure that you get ready in a big, light, airy space, which isn’t full of clutter and mess.
 If you can afford it, treat yourself to a great hotel room.
 It is your big day after all and getting ready in an opulent setting only makes for nicer pics.
 As I said before, light and space is the key here (and no plastic packets and mess in the background!!)
-That includes cell phones charging, extension cords, and any other unphotogenic clutter etc. Ask your maid of honor to take charge of this.
+That includes cellphones charging, extension cords, and any other unphotogenic clutter etc. Ask your maid of honor to take charge of this.
 You don’t want to be tidying on your big day.

 Make sure that you don’t drink too much champers before the wedding as it can make the skin go blotchy (and lets face it no one loves a tanked bride!!).

-Definitely have a light lunch it’s a long day of not eating otherwise.
-Make sure your photographer and their assistant gets lunch and cooldrinks too (I am sure you don’t want them passing out during your service!)
+Definitely have a light lunch.
+It’s a long day of not eating otherwise.
+Make sure your photographer and their assistant also gets lunch and cooldrinks too (I am sure you don’t want them passing out during your service!)

 Also ensure that you don’t have a facial or try any new moisturizers or facial products a few days before to prevent any surprise break outs.

-On this note perhaps best to make sure your hens is a few weeks before and not the weekend before for similar reasons.
+On this note, perhaps it is best to make sure your hens’ party is a few weeks before and not the weekend before for similar reasons.

-Don’t go mad with Rescue or similar products as it can render some undesirable side effects.
+Don’t go mad with Rescue or similar products as they can render some undesirable side effects.

 Have a music system set up with all your favorite vibey tunes to get you in the mood and ease the nerves!

-Make sure your photographer gets to the place where you are getting ready at least an hour to an hour and a half before you are due to leave for the service.
-(I usually get there 2 hours before)
+Make sure your photographer arrives at the place where you are getting ready at least an hour to an hour and a half before you are due to leave for the service (I like to get there 2 hours before).

-These two hours give me time to photograph all the details of the dress, shoes, some informal photo documentary style pics of everyone involved, pics of the bride getting into her dress, as well as some lovely portraits.
-Once that is all done I will still have time to make the service before the bride arrives.
+These two hours give me time to photograph any bridal details if this is required, some informal photo documentary style pics of everyone involved, pics of the bride getting into her dress, as well as some lovely portraits.
+Once that is all done I will still have time to get to the service before the bride arrives.

 Hang your dress and the bridesmaid’s dressers on nice hangers.
 Those cheap plastic ones aren’t the best for pics!